rumoncarter/Service-Standard/README.md

 This Service Standard was established as a work-in-progress proof of concept for the Government of British Columbia.
 The intent is that it will eventually reside as a GitHub repository at https://github.com/bcgov/ and online at https://digital.gov.bc.ca/.
 The basic content has been cloned - with gratitude - from the Ontario Digital Service Standard, found online at https://www.ontario.ca/digitalstandard and on GitHub at https://github.com/ongov/Digital-Service-Standard.

 The Service Standard sets out 14 points to help anyone build and deliver excellent government services.
-In Ontario, these steps were recently enacted into legislation, making them mandatory; at this time, the BC Service Standard is intended as a helpful guide.
+In Ontario, these steps were recently enacted into legislation, making them mandatory; at this time, the BC Service Standard is intended only as a practical guide of concrete steps.

 ---